 Universities Australia consults with the sector in health policy advocacy through regular and frequent meetings with the Health Professions’ Education Standing Group (HPESG).
 The group comprises senior leaders across all university health professional disciplines as well as all jurisdictions.

 HPESG is chaired by Universities Australia’s Lead Vice-Chancellor, Health.
-For 2019, this is Professor John Dewar.
+Since June 2021, this has been Professor Iain Martin.